Children and Armed Conflict in Sri Lanka:

 engage with the UNICEF to address the international law

-willingness to engage with the UNICEF (and the UNICEF to
+is this willingness to engage with the UNICEF (and the

-which is content to perpetuate a Sri Lankan
+policy which is content to perpetuate a Sri Lankan state

-state structure within which the Tamil people, in the name
+structure within which the Tamil people, in the name of

 The arguments professed by LTTE legal